porismltd/open-standards/docs/techniques.md

 A Unified Modelling Language (UML) class diagram provides a diagrammatic way of representing a data structure with ambiguous relationships between classes.
 An entity relation diagram (ERD) for a relational database performs a similar function and the metadata of a Structured Query Language (SQL) database expresses the database structure.

 When the class model for data is explicit, it is a straightforward mechanistic job to express the data in a particular format such as comma separated values (CSV)  or eXtensible Markup Language (XML).
-The class model disambiguates the structure, making it easier to convert from one format to another, to express via an API or to populate a database (see (‘Data formats’)[link to it]).
+The class model disambiguates the structure, making it easier to convert from one format to another, to express via an API or to populate a database (see [Data formats](#data-formats)).

 <div class="warn">